google/trillian-examples/experimental/vindex/README.md

    2. The raw domains are not output, but are hashed.
 If privacy is important, a VRF could be used here.
 3. The output from the MapFn stage represents a sequence of update operations to the map
    1. This output stream can be serialized for data recovery (see [Write Ahead Map Transaction Log](#write-ahead-map-transaction-log))
-4. The map is computed for these update operations and is served to users
+4. The map is computed for these update operations and a root is calculated
+5. The root hash is written as a new leaf into the Output Log, along with the checkpoint from the Input Log that was consumed to create this revision
+6. The Output Log is witnessed, and an Output Log Checkpoint is made available with witness signatures

 ### Reading

 Users looking up values in the map need to know about the MapFn in order to know what the correct key hash is for, e.g. `maps.google.com`.
 The values returned for a verifiable point lookup under this key would be a list of `uint64` values that represent indices into the log.
 To find the certs for these values, the original log is queried at these indices.

+Given a key to read, a read operation needs to return:
+ - A witnessed Output Log Checkpoint
+ - The latest value in this log, with an inclusion proof to the Output Log Checkpoint
+   - The value in this log commits to the Input Log state, and also contains a Verifiable Index root hash
+ - The value at the given key in the Verifiable Index, and an inclusion proof

+Verifying this involves verifying the following chain:
+ - The Output Log Checkpoint is signed by the Map Operator, and sufficient witnesses
+ - The inclusion proof in the Output Log: this ties the Map Root Hash to the Output Log Checkpoint
+ - The inclusion proof in the Verifiable Index: this ties the indices returned to the key and the Map Root Hash

 ### Verifying

 The correct construction of the map can be verified by any other party.
 The only requirement is compute resources to be able to build the map, and a clear understanding of the MapFn (hence the importance for this to be universally specified).
 The verifier builds a map at the same size as the verifiable index and if the map checkpoint has the same root hash then both maps are equivalent and the map has been verified for correct construction.

 ## Sub-Problems

-### MapFn Specified in Universal Language {#mapfn-specified-in-universal-language}
+### MapFn Specified in Universal Language

 Being able to specify which keys are relevant to any particular entry in the log is critical to allow a verifier to check for correct construction of the map.
 Ideally this MapFn would be specified in a universal way, to allow the verifier to be running a different technology stack than the core map operator. i.e. having the Go implementation be the specification is undesirable, as it puts a lot of tax on the verifier to reproduce this behaviour identically in another environment.

 Some options:

+* WASM ([go docs](https://go.dev/wiki/WebAssembly))
 * Formal spec
-* WASM ([go docs](https://go.dev/wiki/WebAssembly))
 * Functional language that can be transpiled

 In any case, the MapFn functionally needs to be of the form: